Pain Play

 Psychology

 Pain play is commonly explained through the interaction of the body's pain and pleasure systems: endorphin and adrenaline release, an intensely narrowed bodily focus sometimes likened to a flow or "subspace" state, and the symbolic meanings of surrender or control.
 The evidence base for the precise neurochemistry remains thin and partly inferential.
-Contemporary clinical thinking, summarised in references such as StatPearls, treats a mild interest in consensual pain as a common human variation: a concern only when it causes the person distress or impairment, or involves a non-consenting party.
+Contemporary clinical thinking, summarised in references such as StatPearls, treats a mild interest in consensual pain as a common human variation, a concern only when it causes the person distress or impairment, or involves a non-consenting party.
+The representative Australian survey by Richters et al. (2008) found that BDSM participants were no more likely than others to have been coerced or unhappy, undercutting the old assumption that a pain interest signals psychological damage.

 Prevalence & culture

 Interest in receiving pain is among the more frequently reported erotic interests in general-population research.
-In Joyal & Carpentier's (2017) provincial survey of 1,040 adults, masochism interested about 19% of respondents, well above the threshold the authors treat as statistically unusual, and was significantly associated with greater sexual satisfaction.
-Fantasy figures run higher still: Lehmiller's (2018) survey of 4,175 Americans found a large majority had fantasised about receiving pain in a sexual context.
+In Joyal & Carpentier's (2017) survey of 1,040 adults, masochism interested about 19% of respondents and sadism about 10%, both well above the threshold the authors treat as statistically unusual, and masochism was significantly associated with greater sexual satisfaction.
+Fantasy figures run higher still: Lehmiller's (2018) survey of 4,175 Americans found a large majority had fantasised about receiving pain in a sexual context, while behaviour is rarer: Richters et al. (2008) recorded about 1.8% of Australian adults involved in any BDSM in the prior year.
 As an older academic word, algolagnia appears mostly in historical and clinical literature, while communities organise around specific activities or simply call it "pain play."
 Research attention is substantial because the concept underpins the well-studied sadism and masochism literatures.

 Safety, consent & law